Pulpit Today Sermon

 But let’s not get too accusative, because we need to analyze ourselves.
 Could it be that many Christians are guilty of repeating the same mistake?
 It seems that many Christians/Churches have learned how to assemble, sing, pray, and worship, but without any perceptible presence of the Spirit filling the atmosphere.
 And this goes for all Christian denominations—from liberal to evangelical to Pentecostal.

 Folks, God has designed the worship of Christians to occur from the inside out; not the outside in.
-It’s designed to flow from a pure heart.
+It’s designed to flow from a pure heart!

 (Illustration) Awhile back, I heard a nationally recognized preacher say something that seemed to be correct.
 The preacher said, “Radical worship produces the radical presence of God.”
 While that appears to be true; it is not!
 Let me illustrate what this statement implies: If Christians want to attract God’s presence during their worship, the answer comes by singing fervently or clapping loudly or engaging in something demonstrative.
 Now, again, let me explain the nuances: God is in favor of high-spirited worship.
 Exuberance and passion are Scripturally appropriate.
 But God never accepts worship, regardless of its style, while Christians live dishonestly, display wrong attitudes, and break God’s commands.
 Radical worship of this nature doesn’t please our Lord.
 I don’t doubt the sincerity of that preacher, but his statement was no more true than saying God will always expel demons or heal the sick if we will send out prayer cloths.
 It’s true that the apostle Paul sent out prayer cloths, but there’s no guarantee that demons will scatter just because we imitate his technique.

-Here’s what Jesus said real worship involves in John 4: “They that worship God must do so in “spirit and truth.”
-It’s honest and sincere worship from the heart that pleases God and this is what ushers in his presence!
+Here’s what Jesus said real worship involves, in John 4.
+“They that worship God must do so in “spirit and truth.”
+It’s honest and sincere worship from the heart that pleases God, and this is what ushers in his presence!

 (Harbinger) The point of today’s message is this: Our spiritual victories don’t come through a precise and carefully executed strategy.
 God answers prayer, extends his blessing, and performs wonders because Believers are in a dynamic, faith-filled relationship with Him, not because somebody has figured out a formula.